Stability of Minimising Harmonic Maps under $W^{1,p}$ Perturbations of Boundary Data: $p\geq 2$: Remarks and Prospective Questions

 \section{Remarks and Prospective Questions}

-{\bf 1.} It is interesting to investigate the boundary stability of minimising harmonic maps with axial symmetry ({\it cf.} Hardt--Lin--Poon \cite{hlp}, Hardt--Kinderlehrer--Lin \cite{hkl2} and Hardt--Li \cite{us}).
+{\bf 1.} It is interesting to investigate the boundary stability of minimising harmonic maps with axial symmetry ({\it cf.} Hardt--Lin--Poon \cite{hlp}, Hardt--Kinderlehrer--Lin \cite{hkl2}, and Hardt--Li \cite{us}).
 That is, the map $u: \ball \map \stwo$ is determined by its value on the ``orbit space'' $\{(r,z): 0\leq r\leq 1, r^2+z^2 \leq 1\}$, where $r=\sqrt{x^2+y^2}$ for $(x,y,z) \in \ball$.
-In this case, the singularities are at most a discrete set on the $z$-axis, but the proof of the inequality \eqref{caccioppoli} does not hold any more (in view of the Fubini arguments for the projection $\Pi_a$).
+In this case, the singularities are at most a discrete set on the $z$-axis, but the proof of the inequality \eqref{caccioppoli} does not hold any more.
+The obstruction appears in an application of Fubini's theorem for the projection $\Pi_a$.

 {\bf 2.} We proved the stability of energy-minimisers under $W^{1,p}$-perturbations of the boundary maps under suitable uniqueness conditions, $p\geq 2$; Hardt--Lin \cite{hl} proved for $p=\infty$.
-This is in sharp contrast with the $p<2$ case in \cite{ms} by Mazowiecka--Strzelecki; also see Almgren--Lieb \cite{al}.
+This is in sharp contrast to the $p<2$ case in \cite{ms} by Mazowiecka--Strzelecki; also see Almgren--Lieb \cite{al}.
 In the nice recent work \cite{mms}, Mazowiecka--Mi\'{s}kiewicz--Schikorra proved (Theorem $7.1$ therein):

 Let $\Omega \subset \R^3$ be a bounded smooth domain.
 Let $s \in ]1/2,1]$ and $p\in [2,\infty[$.
 There are constants $R,\gamma$ depending only on $\Omega$ such that the following holds.
 Assume $v\in W^{1,2}(\Omega;\stwo)$ is the unique minimising harmonic map with $v|\p\Omega=\psi$.
 For any $\e>0$, there is $\delta=\delta(\Omega,\e,\psi)>0$ such that if $u \in W^{1,2}(\Omega,\stwo)$ is a minimising harmonic map with $u|\p\Omega=\varphi$ satisfying